tbfe-de/viva-tcl/emb_tcl/README.md

 but actually isn't in Tcl, due to its introspection features.
 The following elaborates three approaches, from very basic to slightly advanced.

-**All three are designed with the same interface to the application, so the decission which one to use may be made (and changed) at any time, just by changing one line of code (or alternatively by renaming a file).
+**All three are designed with the same interface to the application, so the decision which one to use may be made (and changed) at any time, just by changing one line of code (or alternatively by renaming a file).

 #### The Basics: `dbg.tcl`